Marketing for Law Firms in 2020

-According to a study, we conducted earlier this year, 49% of people research their legal issue before hiring a lawyer.
+According to a study, we conducted in 2018, 49% of people research their legal issue before hiring a lawyer.
 Research may be even more prevalent now than it was in years prior due to the prevalence of smartphones and the ability to get your questions answered at a moment’s notice.

 Each potential client’s journey is different, so analyzing your marketing data can reveal how consumers are finding and choosing their legal representation.
 Knowing this can help you make smarter marketing decisions, instead of shooting at initiatives in the dark.